 CAS is the control input that latches the column address bits and the state of the special function input DSF.
-DSF is used in conjunction with the RAS control to select either read/write operation or the special Block Write feature on the RAM port when DSF is held "low" at the falling edge of RAS.
+DSF is used in conjunction with the RAS control to select either read/write operations or the special block write feature on the RAM port when the DSF input is held "low" at the falling edge of RAS.
 Refer to the operation truth table shown in Table 1.
 CAS has minimum and maximum pulse widths and a minimum precharge requirement which must be maintained for proper device operation and data integrity.
 CAS also acts as an output enable for the output buffers on the RAM port.